goradd/got/README.md

 ## Template Syntax

-The following describes how open tags work.
+The following describes how the various open tags work.
 Most tags end with a ` }}`, unless otherwise indicated.
 Many tags have a short and a long form.
 Using the long form does not impact performance, its just there to help your templates have some human readable context to them if you want that.